joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 We're going to use simple callbacks in this tutorial instead of relying on core.async.

-Now we write simple utility for making async requests to the server with EDN.
-We rely on Google Closure to deal with cross browser issues:
+First we write a simple utility for making async requests to the server with EDN.
+We rely on Google Closure to deal with cross browser
+issues:

 ```clj
 (def ^:private meths